dee1empire/Delores_Bledsoe-ML-ITAI-1371/Final-Project-Sentiment-Analysis/README.md

-# Sentiment Analysis Final Project

-## Project Overview

-The goal of this project was to build a machine learning classification system capable of analyzing movie reviews and predicting whether the sentiment was positive or negative.

-## Dataset

-Dataset:
-IMDb Movie Reviews Dataset

-The dataset contains movie review text labeled with sentiment categories:

-- Positive
-- Negative

-## Business Problem

-Companies receive large amounts of customer feedback.
-Automatically identifying sentiment helps organizations understand customer opinions, improve products, and make data-driven decisions.

-## Approach

-The project followed a complete machine learning workflow:

-1. Data exploration
-2. Text preprocessing
-3. Feature extraction
-4. Model training
-5. Model evaluation

-## Models Used

-Two classification models were developed:

-### Logistic Regression

-Used as a strong baseline model for text classification.

-### Multinomial Naive Bayes

-Used because it is commonly effective for natural language processing tasks.

-## Evaluation

-Models were evaluated using:

-- Accuracy
-- Precision
-- Recall
-- F1-score
-- Confusion matrix

-## Key Learning Outcomes

-This project improved my understanding of:

-- Natural language processing
-- Text preprocessing
-- Feature engineering
-- Machine learning classification
-- Model performance evaluation

-## Files

-- Sentiment Analysis Notebook
-- Project Documentation
+## Final Project

+### Sentiment Analysis Project: Analyzing Audience Sentiment Toward *The Passion of the Christ*

+The final project applied Natural Language Processing (NLP) and machine learning techniques to analyze audience sentiment related to *The Passion of the Christ* and comparable religious and biblical-themed films.

+The purpose of this project was to explore how sentiment analysis can be used to understand audience reactions, opinions, and emotional responses within movie reviews and text-based feedback.
+The project demonstrated the complete machine learning workflow, including data preparation, text preprocessing, feature extraction, model training, evaluation, and interpretation of results.

+### Project Objectives

+* Analyze movie review text data using sentiment analysis techniques.
+* Apply Natural Language Processing methods to clean and prepare text data.
+* Convert text data into numerical features using TF-IDF.
+* Train and compare machine learning classification models.
+* Evaluate model performance using accuracy, precision, recall, F1-score, and confusion matrices.
+* Interpret findings from a business and audience insight perspective.

+### Dataset

+The project used the IMDb movie review dataset as the primary source of sentiment data.
+The dataset contains labeled movie reviews categorized as positive or negative sentiment.

+The analysis focused on understanding sentiment patterns related to *The Passion of the Christ* while using other religious and biblical-themed films as comparable examples to explore audience perspectives and reactions.

+### Machine Learning Approach

+The project followed an end-to-end machine learning workflow:

+1. **Data Exploration and Analysis**

+   * Examined dataset structure and sentiment distribution.
+   * Analyzed review characteristics and text patterns.

+2. **Text Preprocessing**

+   * Cleaned review text.
+   * Removed unnecessary characters, punctuation, and noise.
+   * Prepared text data for machine learning.

+3. **Feature Extraction**

+   * Used TF-IDF (Term Frequency-Inverse Document Frequency) to transform text into numerical features.

+4. **Model Development**

+   * Built and compared two classification models:

+     * Logistic Regression
+     * Multinomial Naive Bayes

+5. **Model Evaluation**

+   * Evaluated model performance using:

+     * Accuracy
+     * Precision
+     * Recall
+     * F1-score
+     * Confusion Matrix

+### Project Outcome

+This project demonstrated how machine learning and natural language processing can be used to analyze audience sentiment and extract meaningful insights from large amounts of text data.

+The results showed how sentiment analysis can support understanding of audience opinions, identifying emotional responses, and providing data-driven insights into how viewers respond to films with religious, historical, and cultural themes.

+### Skills Demonstrated

+* Python programming
+* Data analysis with Pandas and NumPy
+* Data visualization
+* Natural Language Processing (NLP)
+* Text preprocessing
+* TF-IDF feature engineering
+* Machine learning classification
+* Model evaluation
+* GitHub documentation and project organization